 The International Relations Grants Program (IRGP) supports the Government's foreign policies and economic diplomacy interests and projects a positive contemporary image of Australia.
-IRGP grants support professional, community and institutional linkages between Australia and its partners on contemporary issues of shared interest including business, education, the arts, media, science, technology and sport.
+IRGP grants support professional, community and institutional linkages between Australia and its partners on contemporary issues of shared interest including business, education, innovation, science, technology, the arts, media and sport.

 Grant round dates

 There is considerable competition for grant money and individual grants generally do not exceed $40,000.
-Australian individuals and organisations as well as joint applications involving non-Australian individuals or organisations with an Australian partner are eligible.
 IRGP grants are managed in accordance with the Commonwealth Grant Rules and Guidelines.
 Grants are generally not awarded for: